-DEVELOPMENTAL DELAY (DD): This code may be used only for children ages 3 through 9 who are experiencing delay in physical development, cognitive development, communication development, social or emotional development, or adaptive development.
-When the child becomes 10 years old, this code becomes an error.
-DO NOT change the Disability Code in the current FACTS record.
-Enter an end date the day before the birth date and create a new FACTS record with the new Disability Code.
+DEVELOPMENTAL DELAY (DD): This code may be used only for students ages 3 through 9 who are experiencing delay in physical development, cognitive development, communication development, social or emotional development, or adaptive development.
+When the student becomes 10 years old, this code becomes an error.
+DO NOT change the Disability Code in the current I-Star record.
+Enter an end date the day before the birth date and create a new I-Star record with the new Disability Code.
 This is accomplished in I-Star by performing an End/Add.